romashamin/Size-Marks-PS/README.md

 3. Briefly describe the issue in the Title field.
 	- **Do:** It does not create a text label on the second artboard
 	- **Don’t:** Help!
 It doesn't work!!1
-4. Place full description (see Required information above) into the next field, attach screenshots and hit **Submit new issue**.
+4. Place the full description (see Required information above) into the next field, attach screenshots and hit **Submit new issue**.
 5. Optional. [☕️ **Buy me**](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AWYVPVCBHEJXA) a cup of coffee to give me extra energy.

 ### Thanks